 - Shear walls are a useful building technology that can help transfer earthquake forces.
 Made of multiple panels, these walls help a building keep its shape during movement.
 Shear walls are often supported by diagonal cross braces made of steel.
 These beams can support compression and tension, helping to counteract pressure and push forces.

-Diaphragms are also a central part of a building’s structure.
+- Diaphragms are also a central part of a building’s structure.
 Consisting of the building’s floors, roof and the decks placed over them, diaphragms help remove tension from the floor and push forces to the building’s vertical structures.

 While shock absorbers, pendulums and “invisibility cloaks” may help dispel the energy to an extent, the materials chosen for a building are equally responsible for its stability.

 For a material to resist stress and vibration, it must have high ductility, which is the ability to undergo large deformations and tension.
 Modern buildings are often constructed with structural steel, a component that comes in a variety of shapes and allows buildings to bend without breaking.

 Timber is also a surprisingly ductile material due to its high strength relative to its lightweight structure.

 Scientists and engineers are developing new building materials with even greater shape retention.